Aravos/WF-GarbageGauge/README.md

 1. **Launch Warframe** as usual.
 2. **Open the overlay application.**
+3. Wait a few minutes while the application updates prices 💾 (this update occurs once a day).
+4. The overlay **automatically** captures relic rewards, so there’s no need to adjust the screen area.
-3. When you crack open a relic, click **Capture Screenshot** in the overlay.
+5. When you crack open a relic, click **Capture Screenshot** in the overlay.
-4. Wait a few seconds for the market values to load on-screen.
-5. **Choose the Prime part** based on the displayed Platinum value.
+6. **Choose the Prime Part** based on the displayed Platinum value.
-6. **Golden Text = Highest Value Item** 🏆
-   - The **most valuable Prime part** is highlighted with **golden glowing text**.
-   - All other relic rewards appear in **bronze text**.
+7. **Highest Value Indication:** The most valuable Prime part is highlighted in golden text; other relic rewards appear in bronze.
-7. Click **Clear** to reset the overlay.
+8. Click **Clear** to reset the overlay.
-8. The overlay **automatically** captures relic rewards using anchor words, so there’s no need to adjust the screen area.
-9. Repeat the process for each relic.
+9. Repeat steps 5–8 for each run.
 ---

 <table>